 For the long distance races, the revised MWC2018 race courses on January 25-26 will add an additional 5km of trails on the south/southeast side of the Theodore Wirth Parkway which will provide a full 15km loop for categories racing 30km (2 laps -- M7-M9 and F1-F8 categories) or 45km (3 laps -- men's categories M1-M6).
 These extended courses will have two road crossings -- one using a golf course bridge and one at road level.
 Only if sufficient natural snow is NOT available will the long distance races have to be re-formulated to use the courses

-Construction on the new and improved Theodore Wirth Park stadium complex is largely completed in terms of winter use with significant grading and tree removal being conducted in the past several months.
-Re-seeding for golf course use will occupy coming months will be the primary remaining tasks.
+Construction on the new and improved Theodore Wirth Park stadium complex is largely completed in terms of winter use with significant grading, tree removal, and re-seeding taking place over the past several months.
 The new improvements allow the Loppet Foundation to have a much more flexible stadium capacity for all sizes of events (including the MWC2018) right in the heart of the Park's artificial snowmaking system.

 TEAM USA INDIVIDUAL RACE SEEDING AND RELAY SELECTION PROCESS UPDATES

-This information will be posted in coming months and also will be described (at least in part) in the Summer AXCS Digest coming via postal mail to all current AXCS members by the end of August.
+This information was posted in the Summer AXCS Digest sent via postal mail to all current AXCS members with a back-issue posted in exclusive on-line member resources.